hdocmsu/hdocmsu.github.io/_projects/misc_rmd.md

 substack: true
 ---

-`R Markdown` is a wonderful tool but I am now transitioning into `Quarto` for documentation.
+> R Markdown is a powerful tool for reproducible and automated document generation; however, I now use Quarto, which offers greater flexibility and a unified publishing workflow.
+More importantly, Quarto seamlessly integrates with Jupyter notebooks and Python, making it my preferred choice for report generation and documentation.
+Below are past reports, slides, and Shiny apps that I created using R and R Markdown.

-<h2> Report generated using R Markdown </h2>
+### Report generated using R Markdown

 <h1><a href="/assets/proj/misc_rmd/sample_report1.pdf" target="_blank" rel="noopener noreferrer" class="float-right"><i class="fas fa-file-pdf"></i></a> </h1> <a href="/assets/proj/misc_rmd/sample_report1.pdf" target="_blank">Sample report generated using R Markdown</a>